 When taking a dose of CBD, your body’s P450 enzymes will be temporarily inactive.
 When enzymes are inactive, it becomes much harder for your body to process almost every drug out there.

-Taking lots of CBD will greatly increase the effects of any prescriptions drugs on your body.
+Taking lots of CBD may increase the effects of any prescriptions drugs on your body.
 As they cannot be processed, the drugs will just stay in your body instead of being digested as they should.

 The Good & Bad